infinum/qa-handbook/Tools/Using Slack.md

 ### Organize channels into groups

 - It might be useful for you to organize your channels into sections, especially when you have a lot of them.
-For example, the group "Project A" would contain all channels related to the project A, the group "Project B" all channels related to that one, etc. This makes it easier to track and scan through channels easier and quicker.
+For example, the group "Project A" would contain all channels related to project A, the group "Project B" all channels related to that one, etc. This makes it easier to track and scan through channels easier and quicker.

 ### Mute or leave unnecessary channels